 Types of Attic Insulation

 Insulation is rated in terms of thermal resistance, known as R-Value.
 The higher the R-Value, the better the insulating power.
-The amount of insulation recommended for your home is primarily dependent on where you live, but as a general guideline, homes in a cold climate should have a minimum of R-49 in the attic and warmer climates only require an R-38.
+The amount of insulation suggested for your home is primarily dependent on where you live, but as a general guideline, homes in a cold climate should have a minimum of R-49 in the attic and warmer climates only require an R-38.
 Here are the three main types of attic insulation available:

 - Roll-on insulation is generally the least expensive kind of attic insulation because it is uncomplicated and quick for professional contractors to install.
 It is flexible, allowing it to fit securely between studs, rafters, etc., and the tight fit helps keep the air trapped in the home.

-- Blown-in insulation is thought of as more efficient due to the loose-fill because it allows the insulation to fill smaller crevices where air could potentially leak out.
+- Blown-in insulation is thought of as more efficient due to the loose-fill because it allows the insulation to fill smaller crevices where air could possibly leak out.
 Blown-in attic insulation is also moisture resistant, which helps keep mold and odor from forming in your home.

 - Spray foam insulation is regarded to be the most energy-efficient type because it expands and tightly seals all holes where air could possibly leak from.
 Not only does the spray foam attic insulation create an air-tight seal, but it ordinarily works longer than other types of attic insulation.